 All invasive mechanically ventilated patients and other similarly critically ill patients must be nursed in a 1:1 or 1:2 ratio by suitably qualified registered nurses.
-50% of the nurses in the ICU should have worked in the ICU setting for greater than two years or should have post-registration qualification in intensive care attained to graduate certificate level as a minimum (Joint Faculty of Intensive Care Medicine of Ireland, 2011).
+50% of the nurses in the ICU should have worked in the ICU setting for greater than two years or should have post-registration qualification in intensive care attained to graduate certificate level as a minimum.
 The nurse in charge of the unit must have a post-registration qualification in intensive care.
 At least two registered nurses must be present at all times in the unit.